Beyond the mass-radius plane: Integrated radiative-convective and interior structure simulations of the exoplanet continuum: Introduction

 Existing mass-radius libraries typically address three compositional scenarios: (1) airless planets without atmospheres, (2) rocky interiors enveloped by `primordial' \ch{H2}-\ch{He} atmospheres, and (3) volatile-rich structures composed of various \ch{H2O} phases \citep{adams_OceanPla_2008,lopez_understanding_2014, dorn_structure_2015, Zeng2019, otegi_revisited_2020, turbet_revised_2020, huang_magrathea_2022}.
 The second case is based on analogy to giant planets with \ch{H2}-rich atmospheres with minor enrichment in metals \citep{owen_evap_2017}, while the third case is often justified by formation beyond the \ch{H2O} ice line \citep{Burn2024}.

 However, the ice line is \textit{external} to the soot line, so planets forming \ch{H2O}-rich may be enriched in carbon-bearing refractories \citep{bergin_exoplanet_2023,li_soot_2025, boitard_iceline_2025}.
 Hydrogen-bearing volatiles also readily partition into planetary interiors, favouring the formation of carbon-rich atmospheres \citep{bower_retention_2022, nicholls_redox_2024}.
-Additionally, modelling of disk chemistry suggests that some planets can incorporate substantial sulfur inventories which reflect their formation scenario \citep{kama_abundant_2019, jorge_forming_2022, sossi_review_2025}.
-High-metallicity atmospheres are a common outcome of population synthesis modelling \citep{fortney_framework_2013,mordasini_formation_2015}, modulated by non-linear disk condensation sequences and stellar abundance variety \citep{kimura_predicted_2022,spaargaren_proto_2025,zaveri_chemical_2026}.
+Modelling of disk chemistry also suggests that some planets can incorporate substantial sulfur inventories which reflect their formation scenario \citep{kama_abundant_2019, jorge_forming_2022, sossi_review_2025}.
+High-metallicity atmospheres are a common outcome of population synthesis modelling \citep{fortney_framework_2013,mordasini_formation_2015}, modulated by non-linear disk condensation sequences \citep{kimura_predicted_2022,spaargaren_proto_2025,zaveri_chemical_2026}.
 The true range of atmosphere diversity is often not incorporated into static-structure modelling.

 JWST observations provide empirical grounds for atmospheric compositions more diverse than those accessible to existing static structure approaches.
 The ultra-short period exoplanet 55-Cnc\,e ($M_p=7.99 M_\oplus$) may host a hydrogen-poor secondary \ch{CO2}-\ch{CO} atmosphere \citep{hu_55cnc_2024} sustained by outgassing from a deep dayside magma ocean \citep{Meier2023, Heng2023, bourrier_55cnc_2018}.
 On the basis of planetary evolutionary simulations, \citet{nicholls_escape_2025} showed that JWST measurements of super-Earth L\,98-59\,d ($M_p=1.64M_\oplus$) are consistent with its bulk composition comprising order~$\sim1\%$ sulfur via favourable sequestration of $\mathrm{S}^{2-}$ into the planet's deep interior \citep{gressier_hints_2024, cadieux_detailed_2025}.
 The super-Earth \PiMen\,c ($M_p=3.63M_\oplus$) has been argued to have a thick atmosphere comprised of $>50\%$ volatiles, justified by the detection of C\,II ions overflowing its Roche lobe \citep{Huang_pimenc_2018, Munoz_pimenc_2021, Hatzes_pimenc_2022}.
 On the other hand, the warm sub-Neptune TOI-421\,b ($M_p=6.7M_\oplus$) is thought to have an atmosphere of Solar metallicity: a potential example of the `primordial' \ch{H2}-\ch{He} end-member scenario \citep{carleo_toi421b_2020, davenport_toi421b_2025}.
 Taken together, these observations suggest that considering only the \ch{H2}--\ch{H2O} end-member scenarios will bias our interpretations of planet bulk properties, and their corresponding formation scenarios, on the population-level.